jalinmayberry/Win10_to_Win11/PROCEDURE.md

 ### Result

-After running MBR2GPT, my disk was converted to GPT successfully, without any data loss.
-The tool also created a new EFI System Partition, which is necessary for UEFI boot..
+After successfully converting my disk to GPT using MBR2GPT, I did not experience any data loss.
+The tool also created a new EFI System Partition, which is essential for UEFI booting.
+However, I encountered an issue with WinRE, which I will explain how I resolved below.

 ### Step 3: Configure UEFI in BIOS